Solo Bitcoin Mining Pools & Setups Compared

 • Fee: 0%

-• Template control: Node-built (your node), but app-managed rather than hand-edited
+• Template control: Node-built, but app-managed rather than hand-edited

 • Setup difficulty: Easy